 - Previous research experience is not required.

 - Applicants who graduate before or during the program are not eligible.

 Nationwide Children’s Hospital is an equal opportunity employer.
 Students who are members of a race/ethnicity underrepresented in medicine (identified by the American Association of Medicine as African American/Black, Hispanic/Latino, American Indian/Alaska Native or Native Hawaiian/Pacific Islander) are encouraged to apply.

-Housing move in date is June 3.
-Candidates must arrive on June 3 to complete pre-employment testing.
+Housing move in date is between May 29 - June 1.
+Candidates must arrive on May 28 to complete pre-employment testing.

 The SEARCH Program is a full-time commitment.
 S.E.A.R.C.H. participants spend a minimum of 40 hours a week in their internship activities.
 Most of the internship occurs during the day but there are some mandatory evening programs and mixers.

 Each scholar will: